Burn the Formwork

 Oscar Tuazon’s sculptural works have overlaps with architecture and evolve through their encounter with the exhibition’s context.
 His constructions of wood, concrete, or steel are characterized by a rough materiality: one can see traces of the manufacturing process and visible signs of material fatigue.
 His artwork refers back to the vocabulary of minimalism, but it confronts the sterile aesthetics of this style with an action-based concept of sculpture made tangible by the artist’s statement, ‘I think with my hands.’

-In Münster, Tuazon installed an object made of concrete in an industrial wasteland along a canal—an undefined plot of land which is used by various groups of people.
+In Münster, Tuazon installed an object made of concrete in an industrial wasteland along a canal — an undefined plot of land which is used by various groups of people.
 The object served as a public fireplace.
 The cylindrically shaped sculpture can be used for barbecuing, warming up, and as a look-out.
-The work’s focal point is the chimney-like pillar with its integrated fireplace—its reduced form is the consequence of its function.
+The work’s focal point is the chimney-like pillar with its integrated fireplace — its reduced form is the consequence of its function.
 A spiral stairway with large steps rises around the hearth, encircling two-thirds of it.
 In turn, the stairway is bounded by a lateral wall.
-The vitiated air from the fireplace is conveyed to the chimney through a system of pipes beneath the stairway.
+The exhaust air from the fireplace is conveyed to the chimney through a system of pipes beneath the stairway.
 The small sections of wooden boarding that were used in the construction can be removed and burned as well.

 - Still existing / Public Collection